Written by Dr. Mark Winwood

 Dr Mark Winwood is a leading figure in the mental health field and AXA Health’s Consultant Psychologist.

 Resilience is the ability to bounce back when things don’t go as planned.
 It can help you manage or even ward off conditions such as depression and anxiety, and improve your mental health overall.
 And if you have an existing mental health condition, being resilient can lessen its impact and help you recognise when you need support.

 Being resilient won't make your problems go away, but it can give you the ability to see past them, find enjoyment in life and better handle stress.
 Resilient people don’t dwell on failure.
-They acknowledge the situation, learn from their experiences, and then move forward, says Dr Mark Winwood, Clinical Lead for Mental Health Services at AXA Health.
+They acknowledge the situation, learn from their experiences, and then move forward, says Dr Mark Winwood, AXA Health’s Consultant Psychologist.

 How can you build your resilience?

 Resilience isn’t a trait that you either have or don’t have.
 Like any skill, resilience can be developed, it just takes some practice.
 So if you aren't as resilient as you'd like to be, you can build on your existing skills to become more so.
 There are some simple things you can do that can make a big difference.
 For example, moderate exercise, maintaining a healthy diet, and getting plenty of good quality sleep and some ‘me time’ are great things to start with.
 With this in mind, Dr Winwood has come up with five ways to help you not only survive, but thrive, in work, rest and play.

 A physically or mentally demanding lifestyle can leave you feeling drained, especially if you don’t balance this out by getting enough good quality sleep.
 This, in turn, affects how resilient you may feel.
 To help you reduce sleep disturbance and feel more alert, try:

 - Reducing caffeine intake, particularly in the afternoon.